William James: Free will

+Hard determinism, soft determinism (compatibilism) and indeterminism

 In 1884, James set the terms for all future discussions of determinism and compatibilism in the free will debates with his lecture to Harvard Divinity School students published as "The Dilemma of Determinism".

-In this talk he defined the common terms hard determinism and soft determinism (now more commonly called compatibilism).
+In this talk he defined the common terms hard determinism and soft determinism (now more commonly called compatibilism):

 Old-fashioned determinism was what we may call hard determinism.
 It did not shrink from such words as fatality, bondage of the will, necessitation, and the like.
 Nowadays, we have a soft determinism which abhors harsh words, and, repudiating fatality, necessity, and even predetermination, says that its real name is freedom; for freedom is only necessity understood, and bondage to the highest is identical with true freedom.

-James called compatibilism a "quagmire of evasion," just as the ideas of Thomas Hobbes and David Hume—that free will was simply freedom from external coercion—were called a "wretched subterfuge" by Immanuel Kant.
+James called compatibilism a "quagmire of evasion", just as the ideas of Thomas Hobbes and David Hume—that free will was simply freedom from external coercion—were called a "wretched subterfuge" by Immanuel Kant.

 Indeterminism is "the belief in freedom [which] holds that there is some degree of possibility that is not necessitated by the rest of reality."
 The word "some" in this definition is crucial in James's argument because it leaves room for a higher power, as it does not require that all events be random.
 Specifically, indeterminism does not say that no events are guaranteed or connected to previous events; instead, it says that some events are not guaranteed – some events are up to chance.
-In James's model of free will, choice is deterministic, determined by the person making it, and it "follows casually from one's character, values, and especially feelings and desires at the moment of decision."
+In James's model of free will, choice is deterministic, determined by the person making it, and it "follows causally from one's character, values, and especially feelings and desires at the moment of decision."
 Chance, on the other hand, is indeterministic, and pertains to possibilities that could happen but are not guaranteed.
-James described chance as neither hard nor soft determinism, but "indeterminism":

-The stronghold of the determinist argument is the antipathy to the idea of chance ...
-This notion of alternative possibility, this admission that any one of several things may come to pass is, after all, only a roundabout name for chance.
+James described chance as neither hard nor soft determinism, but "indeterminism" as the "notion of alternative possibility, this admission that any one of several things may come to pass is, after all, only a roundabout name for chance."

-James asked the students to consider his choice for walking home from Lowell Lecture Hall after his talk:

-What is meant by saying that my choice of which way to walk home after the lecture is ambiguous and matter of chance? ...
-It means that both Divinity Avenue and Oxford Street are called but only one, and that one either one, shall be chosen.

-With this simple example, James laid out a two-stage decision process with chance in a present time of random alternatives, leading to a choice of one possibility that transforms an ambiguous future into a simple unalterable past.
-James's two-stage model separates chance (undetermined alternative possibilities) from choice (the free action of the individual, on which randomness has no effect).
-Subsequent thinkers using this model include Henri Poincaré, Arthur Holly Compton, and Karl Popper.